Dave2ooo/oebb-monitor/README.md

 The ÖBB monitor should now display the upcoming departures from your public transport station.

+You can add as many monitors as you like by adding new webpage cards and changing the URL parameters.

 ### Personalize your Monitor
  You can modify the OBB monitor by adding parameters to the URL in the Webpage card.